techidaily/site-games-able/source/_posts/explore-remote-play-potential-with-steams-storage-solutions.md

  That's it, you're ready to play your Steam games from any capable system as long as your drive is with you.
 We suggest plugging your external drive into a USB 3.0 slot or higher to make sure the drive can catch up to the task.
 Note that some games may take longer to load as the read and write speeds depend on the port you plug it into and your external drive's speed.

  Instead of a bulky external drive, you could even use a high-speed MicroSD card and a fast card reader for an ultra-compact experience that even fits in your wallet, or in your phone!
-Just make sure to avoid these[common mistakes when buying a MicroSD card](https://www.makeuseof.com/tag/5-mistakes-avoid-buying-next-microsd-card/) .
+Just make sure to avoid these [common mistakes when buying a MicroSD card](https://www.makeuseof.com/tag/5-mistakes-avoid-buying-next-microsd-card/) .

 ## Carry Your Steam Library in Your Pocket